isabella232/laserfiche-sharepoint-integration/index.md

 # Working with the Laserfiche SharePoint Integration

 ## PRE-RELEASE DOCUMENTATION - SUBJECT TO CHANGE
+{: .warning }
+> This website documents the features of the not-yet-released Laserfiche SharePoint Integration, and may change at any time
 ## Introduction

 Laserfiche SharePoint Integration comprises of three web parts: